-Specific conditions Expected EU The EU estimates that an EU contribution of around EUR 16.50 million contribution per project would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of up to EUR 16.40 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 16.50 million.
+Indicative budget The total indicative budget for the topic is EUR 16.40 million.
 Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to start at TRL 3-4 and achieve TRL 5 by the end of the project - see General Annex B.